 Figures 1 to 8 are weighted8 province-wide times to trial for each area of the Court's jurisdiction.
 They set out the average provincial wait time (weighted by case load), in months, from the time a request is made to the 'first available date' for various types of proceedings.
 These tables compare results for June, 2005^9 to the three-year period from March, 2012 to March, 2015.
 'First available dates' do not include those that have opened up due to cancellations, since that is not when the court would normally schedule the matter.
-Wait times also take into account any cases currently waiting to be scheduled, factoring them into the time to trial estimates.
+These numbers also take into account any cases currently waiting to be scheduled, factoring them into the time to trial estimates.
 Each figure also includes the Office of the Chief Judge (OCJ) Standard for wait times.
 In order to meet the OCJ standard, 90% of cases must meet the listed time to trial.
 The standards are set out in the descriptions of each figure and are visually represented as an arrow.

 Figures 1.1 to 8.1 represent the ten locations with the longest times to trial in each area of the Court's jurisdiction.
-Results for Adult Criminal and Civil proceedings are broken down into time to trial for different expected durations ('half day' and 'two or more day' trials).
+Results for Adult Criminal and Civil proceedings are broken down into time to trial for different expected durations ('half day' and 'two day (or longer)' trials).
 Smaller locations - i.e. those falling below the first quartile of caseloads - are screened out of these calculations, as they experience more volatility (and thus, a long wait time in any given quarter is less likely to be indicative of a concerning trend).
 These tables also contain the OCJ standard.

-Figures 1.2 to 8.2 examine the history of each location included in Figures 1.1 to 8.110 with respect to previous 'longest time to trial' tables.11 These tables compare the location's current rank with its rank in the immediately previous report (if any - those locations that weren't ranked in the last report are marked with a dash).
+Figures 1.2 to 8.2 examine the history of each location included in Figures 1.1 to 8.1 with respect to previous 'longest time to trial' tables.
+10 These tables compare the location's current rank with its rank in the immediately previous report (if any - those locations that weren't ranked in the last report are marked with a dash).
 They also track the number of times a location has been included in any 'longest time to trial' table of the kind.
-There have been a total of ten reports since the publication of the Justice Delayed report (including this one), so a score of '10' in the third column of Figures 1.2 to 7.2 would indicate that a location has been listed in the 'top 10' table of this type in every report.
-Figure 8.1 was added in the March, 2013 update - as such, Figure 8.2 contains data for six reporting periods.
+There have been a total of 11 reports since the publication of the Justice Delayed report (including this one), so a score of '11' in the third column of Figures 1.2 to 7.2 would indicate that a location has been listed in the 'top 10' table of this type in every report.
+There are some charts which were added later.
+11